lloydaf/unrelate/README.md

 This library is used to transform relative paths into absolute paths for [TypeScript](https://www.typescriptlang.org) projects.

+> Note: If you are setting aliases for a `ts-node` project, you will have to add [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) to your application

+---

 ## Usage

 ### As a global package